 We arrived in the evening at Kilimanjaro Airport.
-It is a ways out of Arusha so we arranged for Shadows of Africa to pick us up from the airport.
+It is close to an hour’s drive from Arusha, so we arranged for Shadows of Africa to pick us up from the airport.
 We began and ended our safari in Arusha.
 The safari was amazing.
-The only negative was that Siobhan got sick while we were visiting the Ngorogoro Crater.
-But with a bit of rest and the antibiotics we had she was over what ever was ailing her in a couple of days.
+The only negative was that Siobhan got sick while we were visiting the Ngorongoro Crater.
+But with a bit of rest and the antibiotics we had she was over whatever was ailing her in a couple of days.

 Back at the hotel we met our guides for Kilimanjaro.
-We picked up the equipment we had arranged to rent from Shadows of Africa.
-After arranging the pick up time for the morning we went for dinner and to get a good nigh sleep.
-The first indication that things might not go smoothly was that the tilapia fish that we had on safari that was soooo good, when Siobhan ordered it for dinner it was deep fried to a crisp with hardly any edible meat remaining.
-Dinner took about two hours for four meals which did not have us in a really great mood.
-After heading to bed a good time things went downhill.
-There was a knock at our bedroom door at about 1am in the morning.
+We picked up the equipment we had pre-rented from Shadows of Africa.
+After arranging the pick-up time for the morning we went for dinner in the hotel dining room.
+The first indication that things might not go smoothly was that the tilapia fish that Siobhan ordered for dinner (which was soooo good when we had it on safari) was deep fried to such a crisp there was hardly any edible meat remaining.
+Dinner took about two hours, as we divided up our three meals among the four of us.
+This did not have us in a really great mood.
+We headed to bed at a decent hour, but things soon went downhill.
+There was a knock at our bedroom door at about 1 am.
 It was Siobhan saying that Emily was sick and throwing up.

-There was not a lot we could do for Emily.
-Tried to keep her hydrated and rest as best she could.
-It had taken Siobhan a couple of days to get better but she did not have to hike up a hill.
+There was not a lot we could do for Emily: tried to keep her hydrated and left her to rest as best she could.
+It had taken Siobhan only a couple of days to recover but she did not have to hike up a hill.
+We debated cancelling, but Emily was determined to keep going.
 The next few days would have an undercurrent of stress and doubt as Emily suffered through being sick on the hike.
-The morning was coming and it was time to start the hike.
+Morning came and it was time to start the hike.